Stevenfavour/Linuxfundametal0/README28.md

 ## Integrating Code Quality Checks

-Here, we will code analysis tools into the Github actions workflow and configure linters and static code analyzers for maintaining code quality.
+Here, we will code analysis tools into the GitHub actions workflow and configure linters and static code analyzers for maintaining code quality.

 Before proceeding, we want to understand what the terms means.